 The Louisiana Optional Retirement Plan (ORP) is a 401(a) defined contribution retirement program that is offered to certain employees of Louisiana's colleges, universities, and community colleges, as an alternative to the Teachers' Retirement System of Louisiana (TRSL).

-When joining the Louisiana public higher education system, you will need to make an important decision concerning your retirement plan – whether to enroll in the TRSL or the ORP.
+When joining the Louisiana public higher education system, you will need to make an important decision concerning the retirement plan – whether to enroll in the TRSL or the ORP.

 An ORP account is owned by the member, and there is no waiting period to join.
 The member’s contribution is 8.0% of salary, less a 0.05% administrative fee to TRSL.